jimothyGator/jimothyGator.github.io/source/_posts/2013-06-01-powerpoint-is-real-work.md

 We buy toys because we like them and want them.
 We do "real work" because we have to.
 People—in particular end consumers—buy iPads not because they have to, but because they want to.
 Businesses buy cheap PCs so their workers can churn out PowerPoints.
 There's room for both markets, but if Microsoft is going to go after the iPad market, it had better at least try to understand it so it can market to it.

-[^1]: She now uses my old 17" MacBook Pro.
-Her iPhone 4 is also a hand-me-down from her wonderful and attractive boyfriend.
+[^1]: I've handed down to her my old 17" MacBook Pro and iPhone 4..

-[^2]: She wasn't familiar with the term "trolling", so I had to explain it to her.
-That made this incident all the more amusing to me, since it was out of character for her.
+[^2]: A term I had to explain to her.